rydmike/flex_color_picker/README.md

 API reference: [ColorPickerActionButtons](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerActionButtons-class.html)

-The API surface of the color picker was getting quite large, therefore two less used configuration classes were created to group additional settings.
+The API surface of the color picker was getting quite large.
+Therefore, two configuration classes are used to configure additional less frequently used settings.
 The first one is the `ColorPickerActionButtons` used to define the color picker's OK and Cancel action buttons, and their style when they are used by the built-in dialogs.

 You use it by passing in a `ColorPickerActionButtons` configuration to the `ColorPicker()`'s property `actionButtons`: